JudahGabriel/RavenDB.AspNet.Identity/RavenDB.AspNetCore.Identity/Readme.md

 	// Add RavenDB and identity.
 	services
 		.AddRavenDb(Configuration.GetConnectionString("RavenDbConnection")) // Create a RavenDB DocumentStore singleton.
-		.AddRavenDbAsyncSession() // Create a RavenDB IASyncDocumentSession for each request.
+		.AddRavenDbAsyncSession() // Create a RavenDB IAsyncDocumentSession for each request.
 		.AddRavenDbIdentity<AppUser>(); // Use Raven for users and roles.

 	...